Willdan Group (NASDAQ:WLDN) Releases FY 2022 Earnings Guidance

 Willdan Group (NASDAQ:WLDN – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $1.860-$1.860 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.230.
 The company issued revenue guidance of $241.83 million-$241.83 million, compared to the consensus revenue estimate of $249.41 million.

-Several institutional investors and hedge funds have recently made changes to their positions in WLDN.
-BlackRock Inc. lifted its position in shares of Willdan Group by 2.0% in the fourth quarter.
-BlackRock Inc. now owns 756,312 shares of the construction company’s stock worth $26,623,000 after purchasing an additional 14,474 shares in the last quarter.
-State Street Corp lifted its position in shares of Willdan Group by 3.4% in the fourth quarter.
-State Street Corp now owns 208,877 shares of the construction company’s stock worth $7,352,000 after purchasing an additional 6,800 shares in the last quarter.
-Millennium Management LLC lifted its position in shares of Willdan Group by 652.0% in the fourth quarter.
-Millennium Management LLC now owns 89,478 shares of the construction company’s stock worth $3,150,000 after purchasing an additional 77,580 shares in the last quarter.
-Morgan Stanley lifted its position in shares of Willdan Group by 27.8% in the second quarter.
-Morgan Stanley now owns 45,883 shares of the construction company’s stock worth $1,727,000 after purchasing an additional 9,974 shares in the last quarter.
-Finally, Bank of America Corp DE lifted its position in shares of Willdan Group by 683.2% in the fourth quarter.
-Bank of America Corp DE now owns 36,229 shares of the construction company’s stock worth $1,275,000 after purchasing an additional 31,603 shares in the last quarter.
-Institutional investors own 72.05% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in the company.
+California State Teachers Retirement System lifted its holdings in shares of Willdan Group by 5.7% during the fourth quarter.
+California State Teachers Retirement System now owns 16,965 shares of the construction company’s stock worth $597,000 after purchasing an additional 912 shares during the period.
+Barclays PLC lifted its stake in shares of Willdan Group by 197.0% in the 4th quarter.
+Barclays PLC now owns 13,524 shares of the construction company’s stock worth $476,000 after acquiring an additional 8,970 shares during the period.
+Millennium Management LLC lifted its stake in shares of Willdan Group by 85.6% in the 3rd quarter.
+Millennium Management LLC now owns 11,898 shares of the construction company’s stock worth $423,000 after acquiring an additional 5,488 shares during the period.
+Goldman Sachs Group Inc. increased its stake in shares of Willdan Group by 40.9% during the fourth quarter.
+Goldman Sachs Group Inc. now owns 10,383 shares of the construction company’s stock worth $365,000 after acquiring an additional 3,012 shares during the period.
+Finally, Squarepoint Ops LLC purchased a new position in Willdan Group during the fourth quarter worth about $346,000.
+72.05% of the stock is currently owned by institutional investors and hedge funds.

 About Willdan Group (Get Rating)